dannee1/Model/README.md

 Run the script Database.sql on modelo Database

 ### How to execute the application
-To use visual studio 2017 or retore packages and build the project
+To use visual studio 2017 or restore packages and build the project

 ### After running
 To access swagger link: